For those with a passion for politics, the GLP offers an intriguing alternative training experience to private practice.

 Main areas of work

-The trainee positions available are mainly based in central London, within departments such as the Government Legal Department (GLD), HM Revenue & Customs (HMRC), the Competition & Markets Authority (CMA) and the National Crime Agency (NCA).
+The trainee positions available are mainly based in central London, within departments such as the Government Legal Department (GLD) (including its Commercial Law Group), HM Revenue & Customs (HMRC), the Competition & Markets Authority (CMA) and the National Crime Agency (NCA).
 The GLD may also offer a small number of positions in Leeds.

 The structure of training contracts and pupillages may vary between departments.
 Typically a two year training period (comprising four six-month seats) is offered; with pupil barristers spending six months in chambers during the pupillage period.